 - Field Roast Chao Slices

 According to Jordan, these slices “melt like a dream.”
 Another coconut-based product, this one also includes fermented tofu for a touch of that cheesy, funky taste.
-Sporked writer Danny Palumbo says it’s perfect for plant-based burgers and meatball subs, and I would add that it would be a fine choice for actual meat-based versions of those sandwiches too.
+Sporked contributor Danny Palumbo says it’s the best melting vegan cheese plant-based burgers and meatball subs, and I would add that it would be a fine choice for actual meat-based versions of those sandwiches too.
 If you’re avoiding lactose for whatever reason, these slices are the creamy, silky, melty toppers you’ve been looking for.
 I’m only docking them half a spork because I wouldn’t necessarily eat them on their own.

 Credit: Ryan Martin / Walmart